pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 Back in February 2020, Blelloch and Wei submitted this cool preprint: [Concurrent Reference Counting and Resource Management in Wait-free Constant Time](https://arxiv.org/abs/2002.07053).
 Their work mostly caught my attention because they propose a wait-free implementation of hazard pointers for safe memory reclamation.[^but-also]
-[Safe memory reclamation (PDF)](http://www.cs.toronto.edu/~tomhart/papers/tomhart_thesis.pdf) is a key component in lock-free algorithms when garbage collection isn't an option,[^it-is-gc] and [hazard pointers (PDF)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.395.378&rep=rep1&type=pdf) let us bound resource leaks much more tightly than, e.g., [epoch reclamation (PDF)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-579.pdf).
+[Safe memory reclamation (PDF)](http://www.cs.toronto.edu/~tomhart/papers/tomhart_thesis.pdf) is a key component in lock-free algorithms when garbage collection isn't an option,[^it-is-gc] and [hazard pointers (PDF)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.395.378&rep=rep1&type=pdf) let us bound the amount of resources stranded by delayed cleanups much more tightly than, e.g., [epoch reclamation (PDF)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-579.pdf).
 However the usual implementation has a *loop* in its [read barriers (in the garbage collection sense)](https://www.iecc.com/gclist/GC-algorithms.html), which can be annoying for code generation and bad for worst-case time bounds.